cooperski/cooperski.github.io/index.md

-I am a student and aspiring IT professional.
+My name is Nick.
+I enjoy learning and sharing knowledge with others.
 This is a place for me to share progress on odd projects as well as thoughts on topics that are interesting to me (and hopefully to you, too).